-CEP03 Certification Prep
+CEP03 Certification Prep - 24 hrs.

 The course is a review of the activities and responsibilities that a medical billing and coding professional may perform as part of his/her job.
-The review course will prepare students to take the NHA Certified Billing and Coding Specialist exam.
+The review course will prepare students to take the NHA Certified Medical Administrative Assistant exam.
 The student's skills will be assessed in both pre- and post-subject matter evaluations.
 Testing tips, time competency, and skills testing are included.